 Make a Plan

 The next step is to figure out how much you want to invest.
-Are you starting with a lump sum that you already have that you want to start investing yourself?
-Or are you hoping to start from scratch with investments each month?
+Are you starting with a lump sum?
+Do you want to invest money you save each month?
 Maybe a combination of both?

 You can choose to leave all of your funds at your existing investment firms, or consolidate them.
 I lean towards consolidation since it means fewer accounts to manage.